clojure-grimoire/grimoire/resources/1.5.0/clojure.core/shutdown-agents/docstring.md

-Initiates a shutdown of the thread pools that back the agentsystem.
-Running actions will complete, but no new actions will beaccepted
+Initiates a shutdown of the thread pools that back the agent system.
+Running actions will complete, but no new actions will be accepted